Integrity. Experience. Perseverance.

 Next, think about the potential costs involved.
 Legal fees, court costs and other associated expenses can quickly add up.
 Therefore, you need to determine if you can afford to engage in a potentially lengthy and costly legal battle.
 Weigh the potential benefits of contesting the will against the financial risks.

 Additionally, reflect on how lodging a contest might impact your family dynamics.
 Legal disputes over inheritance can create tensions and rifts among family members that may last long after the case is resolved.
-Are you prepared to handle the emotional fallout of contesting the will?
+Are you prepared to handle the emotional fallout of contesting a will?